eip-home/eip-headers/draft-eip-headers-definitions.md

    +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~

+Proc.
+Accel. : EIP-LTV code, To Be Assigned

 The Processing Acceleration ID is an opaque identifier, its definition is domain-specific.

 ## Compact Path Tracing (CPT) LTV